 Looking to pad your wallet with some extra income?
-The good news is that it’s never been easier to bring in money thanks to technology and the convenience of the best side hustle apps right on your phone.
+The good news is that it’s never been easier to bring in money, thanks to technology and the convenience of side hustle apps on your phone.

 Whether you want to make money online as a freelance writer, try your hand at dog walking, or even take surveys for cash, the opportunities are endless.

 It all depends on your skill set and what you like doing.
-We’ve narrowed down the top side hustle apps to help you earn extra cash.
+We’ve narrowed down the best side hustle apps to help you earn extra cash.

 Here are the top side hustle apps you can download today: